 - Transparency of work done to demonstrate or substantiate your scientific claim.

 - Claim to first discovery, since you have a time-stamped history of your work.

 - Defence against fraud, because of the transparency.

 - Evidence of contributions and work, since who does what is tracked.

 - Keeping track of changes to files easily, by looking at the history of changes.

 - Easy collaboration, because you can work on a single file/folder rather than emailing versions around.

 - Organized files and folders, since there is one single project folder and one single version of each file, rather than multiple versions of the same file.

-- Less time findings things, because everything is organized and in one place.
+- Less time finding things, because everything is organized and in one place.

 In this session we’ll be covering a version control tool called Git.
 While Git on its own can be quite difficult to use, RStudio thankfully has an amazing and straight-forward integration to it.